 Koch Industries purchases Fort Hills Leases (5 and 52) from bankrupt Solv-Ex.
 Koch and UTS form True North Energy (TNE).

-The highly contentious Ft.
+On May 7, the highly contentious Ft.
 McMurray-Athabasca Oil Sands Subregional Integrated Resource Plan (IRP) – which took 4 years to thrash out – is finally approved by cabinet.
 This plan places McClelland Lake Wetland Complex off-limits to tar sands mining.

 The IRP includes the following statements (pp. 29-30):

-A 435-km² area including McClelland Lake Wetland Complex is nominated for protection under the auspices of the Alberta government’s Special Places 2000 programme, by a coalition of 11 conservation/recreation/wildlife user groups.
+In November, a 435-km² area including McClelland Lake Wetland Complex is nominated for protection under the auspices of the Alberta government’s Special Places 2000 programme, by a coalition of 11 conservation/recreation/wildlife user groups.
 Protection for MLWC is subsequently thwarted due to political pressure and intense lobbying by Alberta Energy.

 Syncrude Canada announces plans for its new Aurora mine on leases to the immediate south of the Fort Hills.
 Solv-Ex Industries want to develop a new plant at the doorstep of the Fort Hills, near the Provincial Historic Site of Bitumount.
 Solv-Ex obtains Lease 52, which covers the southwest half of the proposed area, including one of the patterned fens.
 Al-Pac has plans to log in townships south and northeast of McClelland Lake, starting in 1997.